 Thanks to Yasa and Cinta Bahasa for this great Beginner’s Class.
 What I learned will help me a lot in my daily life in Bali!

-Ulan Purnamasari graduated with a degree in Japanese language from Udayana University in Bali.
+Our Teacher Ulan Purnamasari graduated with a degree in Japanese language from Udayana University in Bali.
 She has been a tutor to other students since elementary school, and has a natural talent for teaching.
 She used to teach math at Kumon and Indonesian and Japanese language to private students.
 Fluent in Indonesian, Japanese (written and spoken) and English, she can teach Indonesian with explanation both in English and Japanese languages.

 Guru Mbak Ulan is a very good teacher.
 She always encourages learning and because she enjoys teaching, the student enjoys learning!
 Thank you very much.

-Winda Mahayanti graduated with a degree in Education from IKIP PGRI in Bali.
+Our Teacher Winda Mahayanti graduated with a degree in Education from IKIP PGRI in Bali.
 Born into a family of educators, both her parents are Primary School teachers, and teaching has been her hobby since she was in school.
 Winda teaches the Small-Group Beginner Course, Private Beginner Courses and also the Conversation Class.

 “I was a language teacher for 38 years and I’m sure I couldn’t make it better than Winda does.
 Learning with Cinta Bahasa was a beautiful and (enrichissante) experience.
 I will come again when I will be in Ubud again.”

-Teacher Anna Sutanto has a very strong background in social research and has been working with communities across Indonesia for the past 6 years.
+Our Teacher Anna Sutanto has a very strong background in social research and has been working with communities across Indonesia for the past 6 years.
 She actively took part to develop program in the field of post disaster and trauma healing, public health, and environment.
 She was the Campaign Coordinator of Plastic-Free Bali in 2010-2012.

 She has been traveling around Indonesia to do the research for IREWOC (International Research on Working Children), John Hopkins University-Center for Communication Program, and JRKY (Jaringan Relawan Kemanusiaan Yogyakarta), Center for Health Policy and Social Studies, and many more.
 In the fields, she has taught many people about Indonesian language and culture understanding.